kasbench/globeco-pricing-service/documentation/execution-plan.md

 9. Please implement unit testing for **price** caching.
 10. Implement the DTO in the ## DTO section of @requirements.md.
 11. Implement the APIs in the ## APIs section of @requirements.md.
 Please note the specialized logic.
 This is not a standard CRUD API.
+12. Implement tests for the APIs generated in the previous step.
-12. We will be deploying this service to Kubernetes.
+13. We will be deploying this service to Kubernetes.
 Please implement liveness, readiness, and startup health checks.
-13. Please document the service completely in README.md.
+14. Please document the service completely in README.md.
-14. Please create a Dockerfile for this application.
+15. Please create a Dockerfile for this application.
-15. Please create all the files necessary to deploy to this application as a service to Kubernetes.
+16. Please create all the files necessary to deploy to this application as a service to Kubernetes.
 Please include the liveness, readiness, and startup probes you just created.
 The deployment should start with one instance of the service and should scale up to a maximum of 100 instances.
 It should have up 100 millicores and 200 MiB of memory.
 The liveness probe should have a timeout (`timeoutSeconds`) of 240 seconds.
 The name of the service is `globeco-pricing-service` in the `globeco` namespace.
 You do not need to create the namespace.
-16. Please expose the OpenAPI schema as an endpoint using Springdoc OpenAPI.
+17. Please expose the OpenAPI schema as an endpoint using Springdoc OpenAPI.
-17. Please add the URLS for the OpenAPI schema to the README.md file
+18. Please add the URLS for the OpenAPI schema to the README.md file